-In 1933 a new radium rejuvenating cream was launched on the English cosmetic market.
-Made in London, using imported radium, it was claimed that the new cream “assists blood circulation and generally tones up the skin.”
+In 1933, a new radium rejuvenating cream was launched on the British cosmetic market.
+Made in London, using imported radium, it was claimed that it “assists blood circulation and generally tones up the skin.”
 Rather than containing radium salts the cream was apparently made from radium gas.

 The use of radium itself would, of course, be impossible on account of the tremendous cost and harmful effect on the skin.
 Radon, however, which is the gas obtained from radium, impregnated into the cream, is the constituent which gives the cream its value.

 There can be no danger of ill-effects through accumulation because radon is completely eliminated from the skin within a period of six hours.
 We understand that this form of treatment has the approval of the medical and scientific authorities both in England and on the continent.

 As well as commercial creams and the like, a local beauty salon could also provide clients with a radioactive mudpack to fix sallowness and blackheads.

 To provide a mud pack which is really radio-active it is necessary to add to it one microcurie of Radium Salts.
 This is a very small quantity but even this produces wonderful results, especially for skin troubles such as sallowness, blackheads, etc.